Saur-Deshmukh/Weather-post-Generator/README.md

 • Images are saved in the project folder with filenames containing the date and city name (e.g.,India_2024-07-07_post.png).

 • PDFs are also saved with the same naming convention.
+## Notes
+* Please note that the script and the image named "post" shold be in the same folder.

 ## ACKNOWLEDGEMENTS:
 • The project uses the OpenWeatherMap API for weather data.